Following on the success of the Common Snakes of Durban post that was compiled here is a much broader spectrum to cover South Africa.

 These snakes will bite readily when handled and often if held by the tail will thrash and spin in a dramatic fashion and will break off a section of the tail tip to avade its capture.

-Short Snouted Grass Snake (Psammophis brevirostris) – Mildly venomous.
+Short Snouted Grass Snake (Psammophis brevirostris) – Venomous – not medically significant.

 A snake that is commonly confused with the Olive Grass Snake but the former has a distinctive white-dotted line of scales down the length of the spine which allows for an easy identification.
 As the name suggests these snakes are typically found in grasslands as well as montane grasslands.
 Common sight on the highveld and often see crossing paths on hiking trails or basking in tufts or grass.
 Much like the Olive Grass Snake these snakes will not hesitate to bite.
 Their mild venom may cause small superficial bite marks that will bleed freely for a few minutes.
 Swelling and irritation is not uncommon at the bite site if the snake is left to chew on the victim.

-Karoo Sand Snake (Psammophis notostictus) – Mildly venomous.
+Karoo Sand Snake (Psammophis notostictus) – – Venomous – not medically significant.

 A common snake found throughout most of the arid regions of Northern Cape, Western Cape, Eastern Cape and Southern Free State.
 A fast moving snake which is often active during the hottest part of the day where it actively chases down prey.
 Often seen crossing roads subsequently many are killed.
 Like the other Sand/Grass snakes mentioned above they have a mild venom and will not hesitate to bite when handled.
 Bites are superficially and mild itchiness and swelling may occur in some cases.

 Spotted Bush Snake (philothamnus-semivariegatus) – Non venomous.